Consider Coasteering: Warpool Court Hotel’s Peter Trier Encourages Adventure

 There are some interesting places to discover along the northern coast.
 In the late 18th century, Pembrokeshire was home to around 100 quarries, of which Abereiddi was one.

 Slate was removed from the quarry until the early 20th century, when Abereiddi was abandoned.
 The ruins are still visible, with the remains of quarry buildings, a foreman's house, the powder store and workers' cottages on the clifftop.

 The old quarry was deliberately flooded, forming a 25m deep lagoon with a distinct blue-green colour.
 Now known as Abereiddi Blue Lagoon, it’s a popular destination and has topped a list of the Best Family Attractions in Wales Online's Special Places, 2016.

-In fact, in 2012, the Blue Lagoon hosted the Red Bull Cliff Diving World Series for the first time in the UK and again in 2013 and 2016 and is now included in the worldwide circuit.
-But it’s not quite as simple as throwing yourself off rocks.
+In fact, in 2012, the Blue Lagoon hosted the Red Bull Cliff Diving World Series for the first time in the UK and again in 2013 and 2016, and it's now included in the worldwide circuit.
+It’s not quite as simple as throwing yourself off rocks.
 There are plenty of accredited operators who will make sure you enjoy the sport safety, using the right equipment like wetsuits and buoyancy aids.

-According to Peter Trier, "Expect to get wet!"
+According to Mr. Trier, "Expect to get wet!"

 If you’re visiting the area independently, be very careful to take note of the tide times to prevent being cut off by rising tide and be aware of the strong currents.

 If you’d like to come and enjoy a coasteering adventure holiday on the Pembrokeshire Coast, why not book one of our luxury rooms or a stay in our private, self-catering Garden Cottage here at Warpool Court Hotel.
 Simply book online, send us an email or give us a call on 01437 720300.